thanos-io/thanos/docs/components/receive.md

 All the configuration for the remote write endpoint of Receive is contained in the `write` key.
 Inside it there are 3 subsections:

-- `global`: limits and/or gates that are applied considering all the requests.
+- `global`: limits, gates and/or options that are applied considering all the requests.
 - `default`: the default values for limits in case a given tenant doesn't have any specified.
 - `tenants`: the limits for a given tenant.

-From the example configuration below, it's understood that:
+For a Receive instance with configuration like below, it's understood that:

-1. This Receive instance has a max concurrency of 30.
+1. The Receive instance has a max concurrency of 30.
+2. The Receive instance has head series limiting enabled as it has `meta_monitoring_.*` options in `global`.
-2. This Receive instance has some default request limits that apply of all tenants, **unless** a given tenant has their own limits (i.e. the `acme` tenant and partially for the `ajax` tenant).
+3. The Receive instance has some default request limits as well as head series limits that apply of all tenants, **unless** a given tenant has their own limits (i.e. the `acme` tenant and partially for the `ajax` tenant).
-3. Tenant `acme` has no request limits.
+4. Tenant `acme` has no request limits, but has a higher head_series limit.
-4. Tenant `ajax` has a request series limit of 50000 and samples limit of 500.
+5. Tenant `ajax` has a request series limit of 50000 and samples limit of 500.
 Their request size bytes limit is inherited from the default, 1024 bytes.
+Their head series are also inherited from default i.e, 1000.

 The next sections explain what each configuration value means.